Kostja Mushidi

-Kostja Kalonda Didier Mushidi (born June 18, 1998) is a German professional basketball player for Niners Chemnitz of the Basketball Bundesliga and the EuroCup.
+Kostja Kalonda Didier Mushidi (born 18 June 1998) is a German professional basketball player for Mitteldeutscher BC of the Basketball Bundesliga (BBL).
 Born in Belgium to a Belgian-Congolese mother and a Russian father, Mushidi moved to Germany with his family at the age of 2.
 Mushidi stands tall and plays the shooting guard position.

 Early years and youth career

 A product of ART Düsseldorf, Mushidi later transferred to the Dragons Rhöndorf, where he played in the youth system and strengthened Team Rhöndorf/Bonn's JBBL (under-16 Bundesliga) side starting with the 2012-13 season.
 After moving to the organization's under 19 side, Mushidi averaged 20.2 points, 7.2 rebounds, 2.2 assists and 1.6 steals per game in the 2014-15 season.
 He had made his first appearances on Rhoendorf's men's team in Germany's third division during the 2013-14 campaign.

 Professional career

 In August 2015, Mushidi inked a two-year deal with French powerhouse Strasbourg IG.
 He played a total of six minutes for SIG's men's team in the 2015–16 LNB Pro A season, while mostly representing the club's development squad.
 He left the club after one year and signed with Serbian club Mega Leks in June 2016.

 At the 2017 Nike Hoop Summit, he led the World Select Team with 14 points to go along with three assists, three steals and two rebounds.
 In February 2019, he left Mega Bemax to join OKK Beograd, where he left for the remainder of the 2018-19 season.

 In June 2019, he signed with Basketball Löwen Braunschweig of the German Basketball Bundesliga.
-On December 13, 2019, he was dismissed for disciplinary reasons, the team announced without disclosing any further details.
+On 13 December 2019, he was dismissed for disciplinary reasons, the team announced without disclosing any further details.
 In eight Bundesliga appearances for the Braunschweig team, Mushidi averaged 11.6 points, 3.9 rebounds and 1.6 assists per contest.
 Mushidi was given a second chance by the Braunschweig outfit, joining the club back in August 2020.

-On December 1, 2021, he has signed with Mitteldeutscher BC of the Basketball Bundesliga.
+On 1 December 2021, he has signed with Mitteldeutscher BC of the Basketball Bundesliga.
 In his first season with the club he was able to average 11.6 points and 2.0 rebounds per game across 25 contests.

 Mushidi inked a deal with fellow Bundesliga side BG Göttingen in early October 2024.

-On June 3, 2025, he signed with Niners Chemnitz of the Basketball Bundesliga (BBL).
+On 3 June 2025, he signed with Niners Chemnitz of the Basketball Bundesliga (BBL).